 Acknowledgements

-The authors thank the curators of the New York Botanical Garden and the Smithsonian Institution for access to data, Grand Valley State University for hosting our summer research and to the Alberta Mennega Foundation, Treub Foundation, American Socieity of Plant Biologists and the International Carnivorous Plant Socieity for grants to Rachel M Schwallier, which allowed for field-study and presentations of this work.
+The authors thank the curators of the New York Botanical Garden and the Smithsonian Institution for access to data, Grand Valley State University for hosting our summer research and to the Alberta Mennega Foundation, Treub Foundation, American Society of Plant Biologists and the International Carnivorous Plant Society for grants to Rachel M Schwallier, which allowed for field-study and presentations of this work.
 Niels Raes was supported by the Netherlands Research Council NWO-ALW with grant 819.01.014.

 Literature cited